HvyIndustries/crane/README.md

 ![](http://i.imgur.com/7128zNV.png)
 ![](http://i.imgur.com/CT2S3yX.gif)

-## Customization

-### Downloading PHP Libraries

-To download additional php libraries, press `F1` and search for `Crane - Download PHP Libraries` Once the libraries have been downloaded, you will need to rebuild the sources if sources have already been built.

-### Rebuilding Sources

-To rebuild sources, press `F1` and search for `Crane - Rebuild Sources`.
-This will instruct Crane to rebuild the file sources.
-This can be useful if your sources somehow get out of sync.
-This is also useful if new typings are added.

-## Upcoming features

-* **Go to definition** (pressing F12)
-* **Find references**
-* Signature provider to show method parameter suggestions
-* Hover provider to show information about symbol under the cursor
-* Peek definition
-* List symbols
-* PhpDoc support (both for reading and writing documentation)

 ## Known Issues

-* The extension has some issues with showing suggestions for very large projects
-* There are currently no suggestions for built-in classes such as `PDO` (support for this is coming soon)
+* There may be duplicate suggestions for functions or variables.
+This is because VS Code has it's own (very limited) code-completion support for PHP, and there is currently no way to turn this off.
-* There can be strange behaviour when working with PHP and HTML in the same file
+* There can be strange behaviour when working with PHP and HTML in the same file.

-### More Info
+* If you have a syntax error in a file, you may not get a full list of suggestions for that file.

+## Links

 * [Repository](https://github.com/HvyIndustries/crane)
 * [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=HvyIndustries.crane)